 Because of the breakdown of the Syrian health system and lack of adequate immunization, there have been outbreaks of measles and even polio in Syria and among refugee children.

 Children are more vulnerable to sexual abuse and exploitation in unfamiliar and overcrowded conditions.
 Without adequate income to support their families and fearful of their daughters being molested, parents - especially single mothers - may opt to arrange marriage for girls as young as 13.

 What is the impact on refugee children’s education?

 After three years of conflict, at least 3 million children have left education.
 For children in Syria, the reasons are many: schools destroyed or occupied by warring groups or displaced families, teachers absent or deceased, and insecurity.

 For refugee families that don't live in camps, paying rent and other expenses can make it difficult for parents to afford books, uniforms, and tuition fees for their children.
 In some cases children must give up school and start work to help provide for their families.
 In Lebanon, the government has opened public schools to Syrian children, but language barriers, overcrowding, and the cost of transportation keep many refugee children out of school.

 What is World Vision doing to meet people’s needs?

-In Lebanon and Jordan, aid includes distributing personal and household supplies and providing clean water and sanitation.
+Aid includes distributing personal and household supplies and providing clean water and sanitation.
 Programs for children include remedial and supplemental education so they can return to school, as well as safe places where children can play and recover from emotional scars.

 Reporting from Brian Jonson and Patricia Mouamar, World Vision communications staff in Lebanon, Meg Sattler in Jordan, and Chris Huber and Kathryn Reid in the U.S.